toomuchpete/code-sample-example/README.md

    sample demonstrates the use of asynchronous jobs and external APIs.

 -----
-_Note: this repository contains code written by [Pete Holiday](https://github.com/toomuchpete), but it's just an example of what a junior engineer's code sample might look like._
+_Note: Jordan Smith is not a real person.
+This repository is just an example of what a junior engineer's code sample might look like.
+All code was written by its committer._